sprawlpunks/sprawlpunks.github.io/index.md

 [More on all these points, and the wider philosophy of the project, can be found here](./pages/approach.html).

+## Who are we?

+The Sprawl team is made up of core devs and contributors for other Cosmos ecoystem projects, and smart contract engineers.
+We have watched the space evolve and think we have something to add to the conversation.

 ## Scope

 Okay, that's all very lofty.
 What are we doing now?